arunasurya/bisqtransifex/transifexadmin.md

     - This document
     - [Translation Guidelines](translationguidelines.md)
     - [Translator Documentation](translatordocumentation.md)
-- Moderate three major communication channels: #transifex Slack channel, announcements in Transifex, Bisq forum.
+- Moderate three major communication channels: #transifex keybase channel, announcements in Transifex, Bisq forum.
 - Keep general information in Setting on Transifex up-to-date (for all Transifex projects).
 - Keep track of issues on Transifex and coordinate the process of addressing these issues.
 - Coordinate the process of clarifying [difficult terms](https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0) by engaging developers in answering translators' questions.